 If however, you change the contents of your vending machines to feature healthier fare, or provide healthy snacks in break rooms and actual cookery classes you are far more likely to 'convince' more employees to change their dietary ways.

 Get Creative to Get Employees Engaged

-Healthier employees can lead to decreased absenteeism, increased productivity, increased employee satisfaction and even a rise in employee retention.
+Having healthier employees leads to decreased absenteeism, increased productivity, increased employee satisfaction and even a rise in employee retention.
 These, however, are all benefits for the company.
-To make your corporate wellness program a success you’ll need to show your employees what’s in it for them.
+To make your corporate wellness program a success you'll need to show your employees what's in it for them.

 Handing out leaflets and staging mandatory meetings and lectures is not the way to go.
 Just one more thing that the boss insists they have to do?
 Just the mere thought will discourage many from taking part (unless they have to, which they may then resent)

 However, if you get creative and make things fun – and optional – you are far more likely to get better results.
 Organize family picnic days (with healthy food laid on) Set interdepartmental fitness challenges (and offer decent prizes for the winners) Offer a graduated rewards system for those who meet certain health goals (and make them actually useful, like a half day off with pay, something really worth working towards.)

 Workplace wellness programs are important, and the more businesses that can be persuaded to implement them the better.
 But it has to be done in the right way.
 Take your time, understand what such initiatives really have to offer and they could work wonders for your employees and your business too.